sakuretanmay/freshersbatch-oct16/README.txt

 <<<<<<< HEAD
-Hi team its Tanmay heare
+Hi team its Tanmay heare!!!

 changes in line 30000

 qwee
 =======
 Hi team its Tanmay hear